makerdao/community/governance/votes/Executive Vote - November 12, 2021.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- Changes to the GUNIV3DAIUSDC-A [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam), [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio), and [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee), as detailed below
+- Changes to the GUNIV3DAIUSDC-A [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam), [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio), and [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee), as detailed below.
-- [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) parameter for WSTETH-A will be increased to 50 million DAI
+- [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam) parameter for WSTETH-A will be increased to 50 million DAI.
-- Changes to the DIRECT-AAVEV2-DAI [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam), [Target Available Debt (gap)](https://makerdao.world/en/learn/governance/module-dciam), and Target Borrow Rate, as detailed below
+- Changes to the DIRECT-AAVEV2-DAI [Maximum Debt Ceiling (line)](https://makerdao.world/en/learn/governance/module-dciam), [Target Available Debt (gap)](https://makerdao.world/en/learn/governance/module-dciam), and Target Borrow Rate, as detailed below.
-- 218,059.10 DAI will be returned to the Surplus Buffer from PauseProxy
+- 218,059.10 DAI will be returned to the Surplus Buffer from the PauseProxy contract.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**